Skip to main contentSkip to article

 BC Real Estate Codex · Tax

-Every BC + federal tax rule that affects residential real estate, with primary-source citations.
-PTT brackets, FTHB and Newly Built exemptions, foreign-buyer additional, BC Speculation and Vacancy Tax, BC Home Flipping Tax, federal anti-flipping rule, capital gains inclusion rate, FHSA, HBP.
+Every BC and federal tax rule that affects a residential property purchase or sale, each with its primary-source citation.
+Covers the Property Transfer Tax, the First-Time Home Buyer and Newly Built exemptions, the extra tax foreign buyers pay, the Speculation and Vacancy Tax, the BC Home Flipping Tax, the federal anti-flipping rule, the capital gains inclusion rate, and the First Home Savings Account and Home Buyers’ Plan.

-• · First Time Home Buyer (FTHB) and Newly Built exemptions
+• The First-Time Home Buyer and Newly Built exemptions

-• · BC Speculation and Vacancy Tax (annual declaration mandatory)
+• Speculation and Vacancy Tax — the annual declaration every owner must file

 • BC Property Transfer Tax brackets